-1 currently required, with no additional reporting requirements.
-No changes were made to 2 the rules as a result of this comment.
-3 4 PART IV.
-STATUTORY AUTHORITY 5 The rules are adopted under Texas Education Code, Chapter 132 which provide TWC with the 6 authority to adopt, amend, or repeal such rules as it deems necessary for the effective 7 administration of TWC services and activities.
-8 9 The adopted rules affect Title 3, Texas Education Code, particularly Chapter 132.
-10
+PART VI.
+STATUTORY AUTHORITY

+The rules are proposed under Texas Education Code, Chapter 132 which provide TWC with the authority to adopt, amend, or repeal such rules as it deems necessary for the effective administration of TWC services and activities.

+The proposed rules affect Title 3, Texas Education Code, particularly Chapter 132.
-CHAPTER 807.
-CAREER SCHOOLS AND COLLEGES

-SUBCHAPTER A. GENERAL PROVISIONS
+1 CHAPTER 807.
+CAREER SCHOOLS AND COLLEGES 2 3 SUBCHAPTER A. GENERAL PROVISIONS 4 5 §807.1.

-§807.1.
 Title and Purpose.

-- (a) This chapter These rules may be cited as the Career Schools and Colleges rules. - (b) The purpose of this chapterthese rules is to implement and interpret the provisions of the Texas Education Code, Chapter 132, Career Schools and Colleges (the Act).
-The Agency Commission shall evaluate each school according to the standards of practice set forth in the Act and this chapter.
+6 7 (a) This chapter These rules may be cited as the Career Schools and Colleges rules.
+8 9 (b) The purpose of this chapterthese rules is to implement and interpret the provisions of 10 the Texas Education Code, Chapter 132, Career Schools and Colleges (the Act).
+The Agency Commission shall evaluate each school according to the standards of practice 11 12 set forth in the Act and this chapter.
 The Agency Commission will provide assistance, whenever possible, in complying with this chapter.

-§807.2.
+13 14 15 §807.2.
 Definitions.

-In addition to the definitions contained in §800.2 of this title, the following words and terms, when used in this chapter, shall have the following meanings unless the context clearly indicates otherwise.

-- (1) Academic quarter--A period of instruction that includes at least ten weeks of instruction, unless otherwise approved by the Agency. - (2) Academic semester--A period of instruction that includes at least 15 weeks of instruction, unless otherwise approved by the Agency. - (3) Academic term--An academic quarter, academic semester, or other progress evaluation period. - (4) Academically related activity--An exam, tutorial, computer-assisted instruction, academic counseling, academic advisement, turning in a class assignment, or attending a study group that is assigned by the institution, or other activity as determined by the Agency. - (5) Accountant--An independent certified public accountant properly registered with the appropriate state board of accountancy. - (6) Act--Texas Education Code, Chapter 132, Career Schools and Colleges. - (7) Address of record--In addition to the mailing address contained in the application for a certificate of approval, each career school or college shall establish an emaile-mail address of record for a distribution list that consistently maintains a minimum of two current subscribers, with the format of the address to be "School#Director@xdomain," for examplee.gr-, S1111Director@gmail.com.
+16 17 In addition to the definitions contained in §800.2 of this title, the following words and terms, when used in this chapter, shall have the following meanings unless the 18 19 context clearly indicates otherwise.
+20 21 (1) Academic quarter--A period of instruction that includes at least ten weeks of 22 instruction, unless otherwise approved by the Agency.
+23 24 (2) Academic semester--A period of instruction that includes at least 15 weeks of 25 instruction, unless otherwise approved by the Agency.
+26 27 Academic term--An academic quarter, academic semester, or other progress 28 evaluation period.
+29 30 Academically related activity--An exam, tutorial, computer-assisted 31 instruction, academic counseling, academic advisement, turning in a class 32 assignment, or attending a study group that is assigned by the institution, or 33 other activity as determined by the Agency.
+34 35 Accountant--An independent certified public accountant properly registered (5) 36 with the appropriate state board of accountancy.
+37 38 Act--Texas Education Code, Chapter 132, Career Schools and Colleges.
+(6) 39 40 (7) Address of record--In addition to the mailing address contained in the 41 application for a certificate of approval, each career school or college shall establish an emaile mail address of record for a distribution list that of the address to be "School#Director@xdomain," for example e.g., consistently maintains a minimum of two current subscribers, with the format